agnesfromeverywhere/Dose-of-Truth/posts/psychedelics-vs-antidepressants-study-2026.md

 Both treatments produced substantial, real improvements in depression.
 People got better.
 That matters.

-It also does not mean the existing psychedelic trial results were fabricated or wrong.
-They were real improvements.
+It does not mean the existing psychedelic trial results were fabricated or inflated.
+The improvements were real.
 The question this study raises is whether the expectation effect was carrying more weight than previously understood.

 And it does not settle the debate.
 This kind of retrospective comparison has its own methodological limits.
 The populations studied, the protocols used, and the integration support provided are not identical across trials.
 You cannot just line up numbers and declare a winner.

 ## What It Does Mean

-It means the field needs to reckon with the expectation effect more seriously than it has.
+It means the field needs to take the expectation effect more seriously than it has.

-This is not new information.
 Researchers have been raising the blinding problem in psychedelic trials for years.
 What this study does is quantify it in a way that is harder to dismiss.
+That is useful.
+That is how science is supposed to work.

-It also means the case for psychedelics needs to be built on something more robust than "look how much better psilocybin is compared to placebo."
-Because that gap may partly be expectation, and expectation can be manufactured without psilocybin.
+It also means the case for psychedelics cannot rest on "look how much better psilocybin performs compared to placebo."
+That gap may partly be expectation.
+And expectation does not require a molecule.

-The stronger argument, to my mind, is this: even if psychedelics and antidepressants produce similar improvements on depression scales at a population level, they do not work the same way.
-Antidepressants require daily dosing, ongoing prescriptions, and produce dependence in many patients.
-A course of psilocybin therapy involves one or two sessions and the effects, in many studies, persist for months to years.
+## The Argument That Survives This Study

+The stronger argument for psychedelics has never been "it scores higher on depression scales at 12 weeks."
+The stronger argument is durability and mechanism.

+Antidepressants require daily dosing, often indefinitely.
+Many patients develop dependence.
+The effects stop when the drug stops.

+A course of psilocybin therapy typically involves one or two sessions.
+In multiple studies, remission has persisted for months to years after a single experience.
+That is a completely different therapeutic model, even if the 12-week depression score looks similar.

 That durability argument was not tested by this study.
-The mechanisms are completely different.
-The patient experience is completely different.
+It needs to be tested rigorously.
+But it is the right question to be asking.

 ## The Honest Position

 The honest position is that we do not yet have a clean answer.

 Psychedelic therapy shows real promise.
 The durability data is compelling.
-The patient testimonials from people who had tried everything else and finally got relief are not nothing.
-But the methodology of many early trials was not as rigorous as it needed to be, and a study like this is a useful corrective.
+The testimonials from people who had tried everything else and finally found relief are not anecdote to be dismissed.
+But the methodology of many early trials was not as rigorous as it needed to be, and a study like this is a legitimate corrective.

 What I would not do is let this headline become an excuse to slow down access, defund research, or dismiss a treatment approach that is genuinely helping people who were not being helped by anything else.

 That would be the wrong lesson.

 The right lesson is: do better trials.
 Build the evidence base properly.
 And do not let expectation do all the work.

-This field is young.
-The science is still being written.
-That is not a weakness, it is just the truth.

 ---